AllyYL/casestudy/src/projects/bloom.md

 However, we were also challenged by this question...

-### Challenge: Internt Clarity
+### Challenge: Intent Clarity {#challenge-intent}

 **How does someone with no context understand what this product does just by looking at the interface?**
-It’s a valid concern.
+It's a valid concern.
 For apps like Booking, Uber, or WhatsApp, the value is immediately legible.
 But many newer tools—like ChatGPT, Figma, Spline.ai, are.na, or v0—operate differently.
-They’re less linear, less task-specific, and more open-ended.
+They're less linear, less task-specific, and more open-ended.
 That ambiguity can be powerful, but it also risks alienating first-time users.